Skip to content

 The building block offers:

-• Support for retrieval and visualisation of features and coverages via standard OGC APIs
+• Support for retrieval and visualisation of raster and vector data via standard OGC APIs

 • Dynamic specification of which datasets should be delivered with which data access services